 XP-PEN Artist12 Drawing Tablet with Screen

-The XP-Pen Artist 21 Drawing Tablet has similar specifications to the Gaomon.
+The XP-Pen Artist 12 Drawing Tablet has similar specifications to the Gaomon.
 It has a 72% NTSC color gamut, 8192 levels of pressure sensitivity, and an 11.6-inch display.
-Both also have eight customizable short keys, but the XP-Pen Artist 12 also has a dial.
+Both have eight customizable short keys, but the XP-Pen Artist 12 also has a dial

 The advantage of the XP-Pen over the Gaomon is that it can be powered with your PC alone.
-It needs both an HDMI and USBA port to connect, which might be annoying to some, but might be tolerable for others looking for great functionality at a low price.
+It needs both an HDMI and USBA port to connect, which might be annoying to some but might be tolerable for others looking for great functionality at a low price.
+It’s only $160.

 Do All Drawing Tablets Need a Computer?

-Most drawing tablets hook up to the computer via USB.
-When you use the tablet, you also need to use software such as Microsoft Whiteboard, Paint, or your graphic design software of choice.
+Most drawing tablets hook up to the computer via USB or HDMI.
+When you use the tablet, you must also use software such as Microsoft Whiteboard, Paint, or your graphic design software of choice.
 Your drawing on the tablet will automatically appear in the program while you are drawing.

 Simbans PicassoTab 10 Inch Drawing Tablet